projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 The `interface` method uses the supplied interface regular expression (golang syntax) to enumerate matching interfaces and to return the first IP address on the first matching interface.
-Note that order that interfaces are listed is system dependent.
+The order that both the interfaces and the IP addresses are listed is system dependent.

 e.g.
 ```